Handwashing for parents and children

 Why is handwashing so important?

-Germs are always collecting on your hands—when you open doors, wipe children’s faces, play with toys and change diapers.
-You can't avoid germs, but you can reduce the chance of passing them to others by washing your hands often.
+Germs collect on our hands—when we open doors, wipe children’s faces, play with toys and change diapers.
+You can’t avoid germs, but you can reduce the chance of passing them to others by washing your hands often.

 Washing your hands and your children’s hands is the best way to stop the spread of germs.
 Teach your children to cover their nose and mouth with tissues when they sneeze or cough, or to cough into their upper sleeve or elbow.

 - feeding your baby or child (including breastfeeding); and

 - changing a diaper;

 - helping a child to use a toilet;